redis-developer/banking-on-redis/docs/04-QUERY.md

 11) "exercise:transaction:388401"
 ```

-But you must specifiy at least two characters or you won't get any results at all:
+But you must specify at least two characters or you won't get any results at all:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index "@fromAccount:{*0*}" RETURN 0